risawitama/verbose-potato/README.md

-## What do you call a fish with no eyes?
-A fsh.
+## I used to be a banker, but I lost interest.